MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Reset-SPProjectPCSSettings.md

 ### ----------------------EXAMPLE-----------------------
 ```
-C:\PS>Reset-SPProjectPCSSettings -sa "Project Service Application"
+PS C:\>$sa = Get-SPServiceApplication | ?{$_.TypeName -eq 'Project Application Services'}
+PS C:\>Reset-SPProjectPCSSettings -ServiceApplication $sa
 ```

-This cmdlet resets the settings for the Project Calculation Engine that is running on the "Project Service Application" service application.
+This cmdlet resets the settings for the Project Calculation Engine that is running on a Project Server Service Application.

 ## PARAMETERS